-There is no official route or starting point to the Three Peaks Challenge, so you won't find it marked on OS maps, though the most popular route begins and ends at Horton-in-Ribblesdale, but Ribblehead, with its early morning train service, makes a better starting point..
+There is no official route or starting point to the Three Peaks Challenge, so you won't find it marked on OS maps.
+The the most popular route begins and ends at Horton-in-Ribblesdale, but Ribblehead, with its early morning train service, makes a better starting point..

 Since 1954 the annual spring Three Peaks Fell Race (which follows a slightly different course) has become one of the top international fell races, with up to a thousand runners entering, the best completing the circuit in well under three hours.

 If you want to take on the Three Peaks Challenge it is better to avoid weekends and bank holidays.
-Avoid early morning starts in Horton - consider starting at a different point - Ribblehead, for example, makes a much better starting point, with an early train service, nearby free roadside parking, and less chance of disturbing local residents.
+Avoid early morning starts in Horton - consider starting at a different point, Ribblehead, for example, makes a much better starting point, with an early train service, nearby free roadside parking, and less chance of disturbing local residents.